SrivathsanRam/IsoMap/README.md

 ### Basic Routing
 To answer the question of "What is the best route to get from point A to B?"

+To prove that we can obtain the optimal route to a place we first used a supporting software OSRM to help identify the optimal route and then we forward the data to the front-end

+This helps us to prove that we can obtain the optimal route and provide it to the client.

 ### Travel-Time Proximity
 To answer the question of "What can I reach within 20 mins by bus?"